 Indicate the process by which you will inform participants about the study and determine their voluntary decision to participate.
 If consent is implied that process should be described here.
 Please upload the information sheet and scripts referenced in this section to Protocol Management.

 We will give an information sheet to the participants to inform them of our study and why we will use their data for our research purposes.
-Participants will read and sign a consent form (see attached).
+Participants will read a consent form and then provide their verbal consent of whether they are willing to participate in the interview or not by saying “I consent to participate in this research” or I do NOT consent to participate in this research” (see attached).

 Does your research involve Non-English speaking participants?